 Disability-specific museum tours

-The National Portrait Gallery offers specific tours for people who are blind or that have low vision at least once a month.
+Many art museums offer specific tours for people who are blind or that have low vision at least once a month.
 The art is available on high resolution digital images and an interpreter helps guide the visitors around the museum.
 Check to see if the museum has specific tours for people with low vision, or can give access to high resolution digital images.
-For more on visiting the National Portrait Gallery and Smithsonian American Art Museum, read this.

 Flashing lights or loud noises?